ares-dev05/postgrescontributor/users/John Doe.md

 ---
 layout: profile
-title: Einstein
+title: John Doe
-bio: Software engineer at XYZ
+bio: Software engineer
 country: United States
 address: San Francisco, CA
-image: /assets/img/Myo Wai Thant.png
+image: /assets/img/Adam Mackler.png
 mediaImage:
 about: Lorrem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
 It has survived not only five centuries, but also
 twitter: "https://twitter.com/admanMacker"